neuron-js/neuron-normalize/README.md

 # neuron-normalize

 <!-- description -->
-A small module to normalize a url to a formatted object.
+Normalize a module id to a url to a standard pathname.

 ## Install